Dickson Nwakaeme: Return to Pahang

 In January 2019, Nwakaeme rejoined Pahang FA.
 In the opening game of the 2019 Malaysia Super League, he scored twice in a 3–1 win over Kuala Lumpur FA.

 Daejeon Korail

-Before retiring, Daejeon Korail signed Dickson Nwakaeme from Pahang FA after one season with Pahang FA.
-He made his debut for Daejeon Korail FC and helped Daejeon Korail FC big win over Pyeongtaek Citizen FC 8–6.
+Nwakaeme signed for Daejeon Korail FC after one season with Pahang FA.
+He made his debut for Daejeon Korail, helping the club 8–6 win against Pyeongtaek Citizen FC.